cms-DQM/dqmgui_frontend/readme.md

 13. ~~Add clickability on arrows of run number and dataset name browser fields.~~
 14. Data earch for overlay could be done in one window for all 4 runs.
 15. Add the most popular options explanation to customize.
+16. Make sure that options, which could be change on a right and left side (when at least one plot is selected), would be around the same.

 ---